city tours

 Half-Day Walks in the Netherlands

-Curated 4-hour walking tours for 10 Dutch cities — from Amsterdam's Golden Age canals to Maastricht's Roman ruins and Eindhoven's design scene.
-Each guide covers 5 stops with route, tips, and practical info.
+Curated walking tours for 22 Dutch cities — from Amsterdam's Golden Age canals and Maastricht's Roman walls to Kampen's Hanseatic towers, Dordrecht's river confluence, and Amersfoort's medieval water gate.
+Each guide covers 5–7 stops with route, timing, and practical tips.
 Available in English and Dutch.

 Cities